mdn/browser-compat-data/compat-data-schema.md

 ### Status information
 The status property informs about stability of the feature.
-It is an optional object named `status` and has four mandatory properties:
+It is an optional object named `status` and has three mandatory properties:
 * `experimental`: a `boolean` value that indicates this functionality is intended to be an addition to the Web platform.
 Some features are added to conduct tests.
 Set to `false`, it means the functionality is mature, and no